joshuaheslin/dot-finder-evolutionary-algorithm/README.md

 ## Description

-A small python console game that demostrates the usage of evoltionary algorithms.
+A small python console game that demostrates the usage of evolution algorithms.
 The dot needs to find the target co-ordinates after many generation iterations.
+It's just an example project to illustrate the concepts.

 ## Run locally